 As the Managing Director, I welcome you all to our Khukuri House Handicraft Industry, nepal (KHHI).
 My company’s goal is to provide you with high quality genuine handmade Nepalese khukuris and other knives at reasonable price.

 Please take your time to look through our current selection.
 I know that most of you will be thoroughly satisfied with what we already offer.
 We have categorized our knives according to blade length, weight, price, features and functions, and there is an elaborated HELP section, all to make it very simple and convenient for you to compare each knife to others and find the precise knives that will serve each of your purposes the best.
-We have also recently renovated our site to our best ability and new functions like Add-ons, Variation, Blanks, Semi-customs, Affiliate program, More images and videos etc are added bonus in the site.
-Of course it is very secured, user friendly and easy to operate.
+We have also recently renovated our site to our best ability and new functions like Add-ons, Variation, Blanks, Semi-customs, Affiliate programs, more images, and videos are added bonus to the site.
+Of course, it is very secured, user-friendly, and easy to operate.

 As you come to know more about us, you will know that over the years, our mission has expanded beyond providing fine products and increasing the awareness of khukuris, into developing long relationships with all our valued customers.
 We receive an overwhelming amount of e-mail where business is mixed with pleasure.
 We love to hear personal stories about you and our khukuris, your testimonials, and how your lifestyles and cultures relate to your use of our khukuris.
 I am also very proud to have opened a new chapter of KHHI, the CSR (Corporate Social Responsibility) - there is nothing more pleasurable and satisfying than giving some of our good fortune to others, and bringing smiles to the faces of helpless, poor, and deprived people.